thetnaingtn/forky/README.md

-# Forky
+# forky
-**Forky** is a CLI application that you can use to sync your forks with upstream repositories within your terminal with simple and easy to understand UI.
-You can select single or multiple repositories at once and update all those repositories with ease.\
+**forky** is a CLI tool that you can use to synchronize your forks with upstream repositories.
+You can select more than one repository at a time and synchronize them.\
-The motivation behind **Forky** is to get rid of the burden of syncing one repository at a time.
-With **Forky**, you can syncing multiple repositories at same time, of course, with a elegance UI thanks to **[Charm's bubbletea](https://github.com/charmbracelet/bubbletea)** TUI framework.
+To use **forky** you'll need to generate a personal access token.
+## How does `forky` work basically?

-## Usage
+## Installation
 ### Mac OS
 ```sh
 brew install thetnaingtn/tap/forky